 About This Page

-In the UK, alcohol is generally seen as far more socially acceptable than other types of substance misuse and especially illegal drugs.
-It is widely available and there is a widespread drinking culture, but alcohol can be every bit as addictive and destructive as any illegal or prescription drug.
-Alcohol abuse is a contributory factor in a large number of illnesses and conditions such as Wernicke Korsakoff syndrome.
+There is a widespread binge drinking culture, but alcohol can be as addictive and destructive as any illegal or prescription drug.
+Alcohol abuse contributes to many illnesses and conditions, such as Wernicke Korsakoff syndrome- a degenerative brain disorder.[2]

-And, when it comes to physical dependency and withdrawal symptoms, alcohol can be far worse than many other substances.
-Cocaine and marijuana, for example, tend to produce mainly psychological withdrawal symptoms.
-These can be very serious in their own rights but alcohol detox can lead to a range of severe physical and psychological withdrawal symptoms.
+For physical dependency and withdrawal symptoms, alcohol can be far worse than many other substances.
+Cocaine and marijuana, for example, tend to produce mainly psychological withdrawal symptoms which can be serious in their own rights.

 Find a Rehab

-What is delirium tremens?
+What is Delirium Tremens?

 Delirium tremens is the medical name given to a particularly severe form of alcohol withdrawal.
 It is worth noting that not all the symptoms of alcohol withdrawal are delirium tremens and that the DTs kick in some time after other withdrawal symptoms.
-The alcohol scale CIWA-Ar provides one way to measure the severity of alcohol withdrawal symptoms, which can vary widely depending on the individual, the length and severity of alcohol intake and a number of other factors.

 Alcohol withdrawal symptoms, in general, can be very unpleasant and can include a range of physical and psychological effects such as: